This post may include affiliate links; for details, see our disclosure policy.

 - Preheat oven to 450°F.

 - Wash and cut the broccoli into small florets.
 In a bowl, combine the broccoli with the olive oil, ½ teaspoon kosher salt, and some fresh ground pepper.
 Pour onto a parchment paper-lined baking sheet and roast for 20 minutes.

 - Prepare the millet using Master Recipe: Millet (takes about 20 minutes).

-- When the broccoli, millet and sauce are finished, turn down the oven temperature to 400°F. Pour the millet into a large casserole dish (9″ x 13″ or 10″ x 12″) and sprinkle with 1/2 teaspoon kosher salt.
-Add roasted broccoli, pour in the sauce, and add a bit of the shredded cheese (making sure to reserve some cheese for the top).
+- When the broccoli, millet and sauce are finished, turn down the oven temperature to 400°F. Pour the millet into a large casserole dish (9″ x 13″ or 10″ x 12″) and sprinkle with ½ teaspoon kosher salt.
+Add roasted broccoli and pour in the sauce.
 Stir thoroughly to combine all millet with sauce and cheese.
 Sprinkle the remaining ½ cup cheese over the top.

 - Bake at 400°F for 15 minutes until warm.